Sony, Warner Bros. lead studios in nominations for Oscar gold

 Ellison is only the fourth person, and the first woman, to earn two best picture nominations in the same year.

-The other films competing for the best picture statue are "12 Years a Slave" from 20th Century Fox (FOXA.O); "The Wolf of Wall Street" and "Nebraska" from Viacom Inc's (VIAB.O) Paramount Pictures; "Dallas Buyers Club" from Comcast Corp's (CMCSA.O) Universal Pictures; and "Philomena" from the privately held Weinstein Company.
+The other films competing for the best picture statue are "12 Years a Slave" from 20th Century Fox; "The Wolf of Wall Street" and "Nebraska" from Viacom Inc's Paramount Pictures; "Dallas Buyers Club" from Comcast Corp's Universal Pictures; and "Philomena" from the privately held Weinstein Company.

 Nominations invariably prompt an uptick in ticket sales for movies still playing in theaters, as studios are quick to roll out updated TV spots and plaster the news elsewhere.